 Tracegrow OY announced the addition of a foliar micronutrient to its existing product line, Agro-K®, in January 2020.
 In April 2019, BASF SE, one of the leading chemical manufacturing companies in the world, announced the signing of an agreement with Canada-based Quadra Chemicals Ltd as a new distributor for its micronutrient products across Canada.

-In June 2017, AkzoNobel announced an investment worth €10 million to expand the manufacturing capacity in Sweden engaged in the production of chelated micronutrients to meet the growing demand from the agricultural sector.
+In June 2017, AkzoNobel announced an investment worth €10 million to expand the manufacturing capacity in Sweden, engaged in the production of chelated micronutrients to meet the growing demand from the agricultural sector.

-Zinc will have a significant share.
 On the basis of type, the crop micronutrients market has been segmented into boron, copper, zinc, iron, and others.
-Due to zinc decencies in many countries across the region, zinc is projected to hold a substantial market share throughout the forecast period owing to its wide applications across the Asia-Pacific region.
-Additionally, zinc is considered as one of the most essential micronutrients as it plays a major role in plant growth due to its capability to regulate auxin, which is an essential growth hormone in the formation of pollen.
+Due to zinc deficiencies in many countries across the region, zinc is projected to hold a substantial market share throughout the forecast period, owing to its wide applications across the Asia-Pacific region.
+Additionally, zinc is considered one of the most essential micronutrients as it plays a major role in plant growth due to its capability to regulate auxin, which is an essential growth hormone in the formation of pollen.
 In protein synthesis as well zinc acts as an enzyme activator.

-However, boron is projected to show healthy growth during the forecast period owing to the fact that these are routinely used in fertilizer recommendations for numerous crops, such as cotton, cabbage, apple, and root crops among others.
+However, boron is projected to show healthy growth during the forecast period owing to the fact that these are routinely used in fertilizer recommendations for numerous crops, such as cotton, cabbage, apple, and root crops, among others.

-Fruits and Vegetables to witness good growth
+• Fruits and Vegetables to witness good growth

-On the basis of crop type, the crop micronutrient market has been divided into cereals and grains, fruits and vegetables, oilseeds and pulses, and others.
-The fruit and vegetable segment is projected to witness promising growth over the course of the next five years owing to the fact that there has been an increased demand for fruits and vegetables due to their nutritious benefits.
 Furthermore, the growing production of vegetables due to the continuously increasing demand around the world is driving the demand for micronutrients for their growth.
 Thus, it is essential to maintain the nutrient quality and productivity of vegetables and fruits.
 Additionally, the growing exports of fruits and vegetables from the major exporting countries to the world also play a significant role in driving the growth of this segment during the next five years.

 Cereals and grains are expected to hold a decent market share throughout the forecast period as they are highly consumed globally owing to their nutritional value.
 Also, the growing consumption of cereals and grains globally is projected to bolster the growth of this segment during the next five years.
 For example, the demand for cereals for both human and animal consumption is projected to reach 3 billion tonnes by 2050.

-Chelated to hold a significant share
+• Chelated to hold a significant share

 By form, the crop micronutrient market has been classified into chelated and non-chelated.
 The chelated form of micronutrients is expected to hold a significant share in the market owing to their wide applications and their higher stability than non-chelated compounds.
 Thus, these forms of micronutrients have wide applications in the agricultural sector, thereby supporting their significant share during the course of the next five years.

 APAC will have a significant share.
-Geographically, the market has been distributed in North America, South America, Europe, the Middle East and Africa, and the Asia Pacific.
+Geographically, the market has been distributed in North America, South America, Europe, the Middle East, and Africa, and the Asia Pacific.
 The Asia Pacific region is projected to hold a noteworthy market share on account of the presence of major producing countries such as India and China, among others.

 Prominent/major key market players in the crop micronutrients market include YARA International, The Mosaic Company, and Nutrien, among others.
 The players in the crop micronutrient market are implementing various growth strategies to gain a competitive advantage over their competitors in this market.
 Major market players in the market have been covered along with their relative competitive positions and strategies.
 The report also mentions recent deals and investments of different market players over the last few years.
 The company profiles section details the business overview, financial performance (public companies) for the past few years, key products and services being offered, along with the recent deals and investments of these important players in the crop micronutrients market.

-Crop Micronutrients Market Scope:
+Crop Micronutrients Market Segmentation:

 • By Type